HuyyTran/BTL1_ComputerNetwork/README.md

 ### Publish
 - **Command**: `publish`
 - **Syntax**: `publish <lname> <fname>`
-- **Description**: Inform the server of a new file that you want to share.
+- **Description**: Inform the server of a new file named 'fname' that you want to share.
+After sending the command to the server, you will be asked to provide a filepath.
+Please enter an authentic path.
+Afterward, your file will be known as 'fname' file by the server and other clients who want to fetch your file.
 - **Parameters**:
 - `<lname>`: The local path where the file is stored on your system.
 - `<fname>`: The name you want to give the file in the network.
 - **Example**:

-(client) publish D:/shared myphoto.jpg
+(client) publish myphoto.jpg myphoto

 Enter the path of the file: D:/shared/myphoto.jpg